 Colorado Senate nixes death penalty repeal bill

-DENVER (AP) — Colorado's Senate has indefinitely postponed consideration of a death penalty repeal bill, apparently lacking the votes to remove the little-used capital punishment from the books.
+DENVER (AP) — Colorado Democrats who control the state Senate ended their effort to repeal the death penalty on Tuesday, failing to round up enough votes to ensure they could eliminate the rarely-used punishment.

-The Colorado Sun reports Democratic Sen. Julie Gonzales, a sponsor, requested Tuesday that further consideration of the bill be postponed until May 4 — a day after the 2019 Legislative session ends.
+The Colorado Sun reports that Democratic Sen. Julie Gonzales, a bill sponsor, requested that further consideration of the bill be postponed until May 4 — a day after the 2019 Legislative session ends.

 Democrats have a 19-16 majority in the Senate.
 But at least one, Sen. Rhonda Fields, had vowed to oppose the bill.
 At least four other party members hadn't publicly committed to vote for repeal.

 Lawmakers have tried before to repeal Colorado's death penalty, which was last used in 1997.
-They cite the cost of capital punishment cases and racial disparities in sentencing.
+Gary Lee Davis died by lethal injection for the 1986 kidnapping, rape and murder of a neighbor, Virginia May.

+Denver Sen. Angela Williams, another bill sponsor, noted that all three people facing execution in Colorado are African American — evidence, she said, of racial inequities in the criminal justice system.

+Some crime victims had criticized bill sponsors for not reaching out to them before introducing the bill in the Senate last month.

 Information from: The Colorado Sun, http://coloradosun.com